 There is no better way to cap off a birthday weekend than a jaunt out to the movie theater!
 Okay – maybe there is, but this is how it worked for me this year.
-Earlier this month, Walt Disney Production’s latest film hit the big screen and it was high on the “must-see” list for our family.
+Earlier this month, Walt Disney Production’s latest film, Zootopia, hit the big screen and it was high on the “must-see” list for our family.
 Being a huge Disney fanatic, I was rather eager to see how this one played out, so I took the teen, the tween and the ten year old out for a special movie date with mom.

 Zootopia is Disney’s latest installment of animated genius.
 You have this country bumpkin bunny rabbit who has grandiose dreams of breaking away from the farm and becoming someone who saves the world one crime at a time as a tiny little police officer.
 Lacking not only parental support, but the encouragement and motivation from her peers, she takes risky leaps and finds herself bringing a reality to the phrase “anybody can be anything.” (reminds me of Ratatouille and the prevailing theme that anybody can cook).
 Along the way, she makes unusual connections with unexpected characters and learns a lot about pushing through adversity, as well as learning how to see people for who they really are and not just relying on how she was taught to see them.
 People are more than just what you see in front of you.

 There are quite a few contemporary and timeless lessons strung throughout the movie.
 Right from the get-go, bullying is introduced…something so many of our kids struggle with today.
 In fact, without getting political, we are seeing a little bit more than we need to in the adult realm, as well!
 We see a lack of parental support in the movie and big dreams being squashed.
 There is also a very profound lesson regarding tolerance and prejudice, which seemed to ignite a great conversation among my boys on the car ride home.